Looking for the best online teaching platforms to teach online classes?

 - Skillshare is an online course marketplace.
 This means that your course will be searchable via their directory of courses.
 By promoting your course, getting new sign-ups, and reviews you can boost your course and get it “trending” on Skillshare.
 This means more visibility and more sign-ups.

-I currently have one course available on Udemy, but to be perfectly honest, I'm completely unengaged with this platform.
-Still, it's worth mentioning because they are a big player with tons of students who purchase courses from their platform.
+I currently have one course available on Udemy, but to be perfectly honest, I'm completely unengaged with this platform and haven't updated my profile in FOREVER.

 - Students pay individually for each course they decide to enroll in.

 - You also do not have access to the email addresses of your students.
 Udemy owns the email list they accumulate.
-But I do believe there is a message system that allows you to connect with your students from the inside of your Udemy platform.
+However, Udemy does have several built-in communication tools that allow you to connect with your students from the inside of your Udemy platform.